danielatrivella/NP3_MS_Workflow/README.md

 This workflow also contains two interactive commands for MS1 and MS2 data visualization and analysis.
 A third command to join the GNPS library identification results to the NP³ MS workflow quantification tables.
 A fourth command to unite different results from the NP³ MS Workflow.
 And a fifth command to create PCA plots int he NP³ reference chemical space.

 The Steps 2 to 10 can be automatically executed with the NP³ command **run**.
 And different results from the NP³ MS Workflow may be united using the command **join_jobs**, which automatically execute Steps 3 to 10 with adaptations for joining previous results in an incremental clustering approach.
+At the end of the pipeline processing, final reports are created containing quantification, chemical and molecular networking statistics and plots.
+The chemical space of the identified result using PCA method is also created using a reference dataset for comparison and reproducibility.

 For the complete details of each command see the [NP³ MS workflow user manual](docs/Manual_NP3_workflow.pdf).